paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs

-With regard to the performance of \mname{} in these 3D systems, the method naturally performs better for smaller systems (see Tab.~\ref{tab:parameters_abs_spec_3d} for details).
-In particular, the total Hilbert space dimension of the $2 \times 2 \times 2$ lattice that was considered here is approximately \num{69e9}, which is only approximately three orders of magnitude larger than the $q_\text{true} \approx \num{32e6}$ that \mname{} employed (for $m = 2$, $q_\text{nom} = \num{16e6}$) and therefore allowed for essentially untruncated results---for example, the final error in the norm here was less than $\num{3e-14}$.
-On the other hand, the total Hilbert space dimension of $5 \times 5 \times 5$ lattice shown here is over $10^{152}$, which, combined with the relatively higher connectivity in three dimensions, put much more pressure on the truncation procedure employed by \mname{}.
+With regard to the performance of \mname{} in these 3D systems, one observes that the method, naturally, performs better for smaller systems (see Tab.~\ref{tab:parameters_abs_spec_3d} for details).
+In particular, the total Hilbert space dimension of the $2 \times 2 \times 2$ lattice that was considered here is approximately \num{69e9}, which is only three orders of magnitude larger than the $q_\text{true} \approx \num{32e6}$ that \mname{} employed (for $m = 2$, $q_\text{nom} = \num{16e6}$) and therefore allowed for essentially untruncated results---for example, the final error in the norm here was less than $\num{3e-14}$.
+On the other hand, the total Hilbert space dimension of the $5 \times 5 \times 5$ lattice shown here is over $10^{152}$, which, combined with the relatively higher connectivity in three dimensions, put much more pressure on the truncation procedure employed by \mname{}.
 Interestingly, the data shows that the J-aggregate is much better suited to a truncated-vector representation than the H-aggregate, as the former lost less than \SI{0.8}{\percent} of its norm at the end of the calculation while the latter lost nearly \SI{70}{\percent} of its norm in the same time.
-This is likely due to the relationship between the initial state and the eigenstates of the system, as discussed in more detail in App.~\ref{app:conv_spectra}.
-We highlight that, despite this decay in norm, the spectra shown in Fig.~\ref{fig:abs_spec_4} are still well-converged (demonstrated Fig.~\ref{fig:conv_n5x5x5_abs_spec}), as the H-aggregate signal $\expval{\mu(t) \mu(0}$ itself decays very rapidly, placing less emphasis on state fidelity after long simulation times.
+This is likely due to the relationship between the initial state and the eigenstates of the system and the induced self-decoherence discussed above.
+We highlight that, despite this decay in norm, the spectra shown in Fig.~\ref{fig:abs_spec_4} are still well-converged (demonstrated in Fig.~\ref{fig:conv_n5x5x5_abs_spec}), as the H-aggregate signal $\expval{\mu(t) \mu(0}$ itself decays very rapidly, placing less emphasis on state fidelity after long simulation times.